☕️ or Zoom with Josh #

 Are you interested in just “software” people? #

 Not at all.
 In fact, if you don’t consider yourself to be in a software-related industry, I’m particularly interested in talking with you.
-I spend most of my day around software people.
-I’d love to talk to someone who isn’t in software.
+I spend most of my day around “software people”, and am always happy to mix it up.
+For example, I like the topic of “salary negotiation”.

 I do this by taking lessons from: